This is the official government website of the Village of Arden, Delaware.

 Public Discussion of Freedom of Information Act Guidelines for Arden Government

-At 7:30 p.m. on July 16 and September 17, 2014, please join the Community Planning Committee at the Buzz Ware Village Center to discuss how FOIA should be observed by Arden's municipal government.
+At 7:30 p.m. on September 17, 2014, please join the Community Planning Committee at the Buzz Ware Village Center to discuss how FOIA should be observed by Arden's municipal government.
 The CPC is creating guidelines to be presented at the September 22 meeting of the Town Assembly.
 Click here to see a draft of a FOIA checklist.

 New Meeting Times for Forest Committee